ArshRomana1/ArshdeepsBookStore/README.txt

 1645
 Moved the Models folder to ArshdeepsBooks.Model, Added Preferences to the project Lastly we renamed the Models folder to ViewModels

+1655
+Firstly I modified the startup.cs file and encountered the errors and then resolved them with the given instructions Went to Error.cshtml and changed the namespace accordingly now I am gonna fire up the engines and try to run the Project